 Peddling false solutions: corporate carbon management and climate delay strategies

-with Thomas Klug and Carmen Garro, as part of a CSSN grant on doublespeak of fossil incumbents
+with Thomas Klug and Carmen Garro, part of CSSN grant on doublespeak of fossil incumbents with Brown University

 A Resource Database of Cumulative Impacts Laws and Tools: Emerging Policy Opportunities to Protect Environmental Justice Communities from Additional Burden